Hover over the buttons to see the contents of each page.

 N1 → C → Cancel (190%/sec) |

-This is very Stamina draining, but it is better than N2 → Tap E → Cancel if there are multiple enemies.
+This combo is very Stamina-draining, but it is better than N2 → Tap E → Cancel if multiple enemies are present.

 |